 Our computers are set up with software for you to trial for presentations and lecture capture.
 We have instructional guides and headphones with microphones for your use.
-Our instructional technologist is in the Center Monday through Friday to assist you (please see hours below, or schedule an appointment out of hours at your convenience).

 Review Blackboard’s Exemplary Online Course Program Rubric to review your online course.
 The rubric addresses key aspects of an effective online course including design, interaction & collaboration, assessment, and learner support, and will offer strategies to make your course exemplary!